ThogoCC/stm32lib/README.md

     // GPIOA.10 ===> id = 2, key 2
     key_Initiate(GPIOA, 0x01 << 10 | 0x01 << 9 | 0x01 << 8);
     // register event callback function ,this callback function be called
-    //  when key event occured
+    //  when key event occured, this function will be called, key_RegisterEventCallback(_HandleKeyEvent);
-    key_RegisterEventCallback(_HandleKeyEvent);
     while(1)
     {
+        // other stuff
     }
     return 0;
 }